Optimum Reconfigurable Intelligent Surface Selection for Wireless Networks: Limited-Feedback RIS Selection

 \subsection{Performance Analysis}

-We next evaluate the outage probability and average rate attained by the class of limited-feedback RIS selection policies, parameterized by the threshold value $\Tpow$ and $\Texp$, for the power-law and exp-law path-loss model, respectively.
+We next evaluate the outage probability and average rate attained by the limited-feedback RIS selection policies, parameterized by the threshold values $\Tpow$ and $\Texp$, for the power-law and exp-law path-loss models, respectively.

 The outage probability with limited feedback for the power-law and exp-law path-loss models are given in the following theorems: \begin{theorem} The outage probability $\PoutPow\paren{\polOptPowFB}$ for a limited-feedback RIS selection policy $\polOptPowFB$ with threshold $\Tpow$ is equal to